mjthecoder65/simplebank/README.md

     concurrently

 - Database Transaction must satisfy ACID properties.

   - Atomicity: Either all operations complete successfully or the transactions fails and the db is unchanged.
   - Consistency: The db state must be valid after the transaction.
 All constraints must be satisfied.
   - Isolation: Concurrent transactions must not affect each other.
   - Durability: Data written by a successfully transaction must be recorded in persistent storage.

+- Transactions Problems:
+  - Deadlocks: occurs when two concurrent transactions cannot make progress because each one waits for the other to release a lock.